nikhilgayakwad121/React_Practice/typescript-training/Readme.md

-Type script file name is :
+### Type script file name is :

 myFile.ts

+### compile with:

-compile with: tsc myFile.ts
+tsc myFile.ts

-We will get js genrated file will be with the name- myFile.js
+### Now we will get the .js generated file,  To  run the .js file with :

-Run with :node myFile.js
+node myFile.js

-NOTE: tsc --noEmitOnError myFile.ts   // If we do not want to create .js file when there is error in .ts file
+### NOTE: If we do not want to create .js file when there is error in .ts file

+tsc --noEmitOnError myFile.ts

-NOTE: tsc --target es5 myFile.ts      // if we want to use accessors
+### NOTE: tsc --target es5 myFile.ts

+if we want to use accessors